0x7d4/cat-detect-logistic/README.md

 # is-it-cat
-Computer vision plaground for a one label (cat vs non-cat) image classification
+Computer vision playground for a one label (cat vs non-cat) image classification